 The original Department of Geology had changed its name to the Department of Geology and Mining by 1898, reflecting its focus on the search for and extraction of natural resources during that period of Western development.
 Petroleum studies were added in 1914.
 By 1930, petroleum and mining were moved to the School of Engineering, and geology was part of the School of Physical Sciences.

 The School of Mineral Sciences was created in 1947, with A.I.
 Levorsen, a petroleum geologist as its inaugural dean.
 There were no departments in the newly formed school.
 Fields covered included geology, geophysics, geochemistry, and mining, metallurgical, and petroleum engineering, with plans to later include ceramic engineering and marine geology.
-Charles Park, a mining engineer, followed Levorsen as dean in 1950, and by 1962 the renamed School of Earth Sciences had reorganized into four departments: Geology, Geophysics, Mineral Engineering, and Petroleum Engineering.
+Charles Park, a mining engineer, followed Levorsen as dean in 1950, and by 1962 the renamed School of Earth, Energy & Environmental Sciences had reorganized into four departments: Geology, Geophysics, Mineral Engineering, and Petroleum Engineering.

 During the tenure of the school’s next dean, Richard Jahns (1965-79) the Ruth Wattis Mitchell Building was completed in 1970, accommodating new analytical and experimental equipment, and the fields of ore deposits, hydrogeology, engineering geology, and remote sensing were combined into a new Department of Applied Earth Sciences.